ywiyogo/CarND2-P4-PID-Control-Project/README.md

 ![image5]
 ![image6]

 As the final result, I choose KP=0.12, KI=0.009, and KD=1.8.
-From all my experiments, these hyperparameters provide me the lowest total CTE in one lap.
+From all my experiments, these hyperparameters give the lowest total CTE in one lap.
 The last figures shows that even with the constant throttle value of 0.3 (no break), the vehicle can deal with the circuit curves without leaving the road (CTE < 3.0).

 ![image7]